Brownsville, Pennsylvania

 From its founding, well into the 19th century, as the first reachable population center west of the Alleghenies barrier range on the Mississippi watershed, the borough quickly grew into an industrial center, market town, transportation hub, outfitting center, and riverboat-building powerhouse.
 As a trading post, it was a gateway destination for emigrants heading west to the Ohio Country and the new United States' Northwest Territory, and later for travelers heading westwards on the various Emigrant Trails both to the Near West and later the Far West.
 As an outfitting center, the borough provided the markets for the small-scale industries in the surrounding counties, as well as for Maryland shipping goods over the pass by mule train via the Cumberland Narrows toll route.

 Brownsville became a major center for building steamboats through the 19th century, producing 3,000 boats by 1888.

 The borough developed in the late 19th century as a railroad yard and coking center, with other industries related to the rise of steel in the Pittsburgh area.
 It reached a peak of population of more than 8,000 in 1940.
 Postwar development took place in suburbs, as was typical of the time.
 The restructuring of the railroad and steel industries caused a severe loss of jobs and population in Brownsville, beginning in the 1970s.
-The borough had a population of 2,331 as of the 2010 census.
+As of the 2020 census, Brownsville had a population of 2,185.